TFLO Iron Condor Strategy

 TFLO (iShares Treasury Floating Rate Bond ETF), in the Financial Services sector, (Asset Management - Bonds industry), listed on AMEX.

-The iShares Treasury Floating Rate Bond ETF seeks to track the investment results of an index composed of U.S. Treasury floating rate bonds.
+The iShares Treasury Floating Rate Bond ETF endeavors to mirror the financial performance of a benchmark index that is exclusively made up of floating-rate U.S. Treasury securities.

 A beta of -0.02 indicates TFLO has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
 TFLO pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.